valtimo-platform/valtimo-documentation/introduction/modules/plugin-introduction.md

 * **Plugin action.** A plugin can have several actions it can execute.
 For example, a Twitter plugin might have one action to post a tweet and another action to like a tweet.

+* **Plugin event.** A plugin might have methods that need to be run when the Plugin is created, updated or deleted.
+For example, a plugin might need approval from an external service for its instantiation.

 * **Plugin action property.** An action can have several properties that can be configured differently, depending on the process instance or process definition.
 For example, a Twitter plugin action which posts a tweet would include both the user and the message.